GuiMendes-BR/get-lol-champs-data/README.md

 # README

-This is a simple mutli-thread bot implementation, it was simply created only for study purposes so feel free to use it however you like.
+This is a simple mutli-thread bot implementation, it was created only for study purposes so feel free to use however you like.

 I tried to write it in a way that should be easy to add new functionalities by creating a new bot in the "bots" folder and passing its class as an argument to a MultiThreadBot object.
 Example below: